-is a national UK eating disorders organisation, providing on-going care, emotional support and practical guidance for anyone affected by eating disorders, those struggling personally and parents,families and friends.
+A national eating disorders organisation providing on-going care, emotional support, and practical guidance for anyone affected by eating disorders, including those struggling personally and families, friends, and carers.
+Services include a national helpline, a weekly drop-in hub in Bath, and a telephone befriending service.

 Resources: Eating disorders

 The Bristol Eating Disorder Peer Support Group has been running for over twenty five years.
 They aim to provide a space for sufferers (aged 18 years and over) and for friends/families/carers to support one another.
-They work in association with b-eat.
+They are currently operating an online support group.

 Overeaters Anonymous is a Fellowship of individuals who, through shared experience, strength and hope, are recovering from compulsive overeating.
 The OA Programme is based on the twelve step recovery programme of Alcoholics Anonymous.